Brexit is a 'massive economic opportunity': PM Johnson

 "When people voted to leave the European Union, they were not just voting against Brussels, they were voting against London too," he said.

-Johnson promises to give more powers to local communities, as well as boost broadband and transport infrastructure in a speech focused on domestic issues.
+Johnson promised to give more powers to local communities, as well as boost broadband and transport infrastructure in a speech focused on domestic issues.

 "Taking back control doesn't just apply to Westminster regaining sovereignty from the EU, it means our cities and counties and towns becoming more self governing," he said.